-For further CEIAG information, please consult the Harris Careers Education website, the link is on the left of this page or consult the following:
+For further CEIAG information, please consult the Harris Careers Education website, the link is on the left of this page.

 - Careermap provide a free and very informative magazine called Careermag which is aimed at parents that provides a wealth of information about the labour market, prospective salaries and career pathways.

 - National Careers Service - The National Careers Service provides information, advice and guidance on learning, training, career choice, career development, job search, and the labour market.
 It can be accessed online, by telephone, and face to face (for people aged 19 and over).